ghzghz/ghzghz.github.io/content/posts/data-migration.md

 #### Output and publish a detailed structured log file

-Writing out detailed logs out of the migration is a very useful tool.
-This only really possible to do in a fine grained and ordered way when using this migration approach.
+I find that producing a detailed log out of the migration is a very useful.
+This is only really possible to do in a fine grained and ordered way when using this entity hierarchy migration approach.

 * Testers and the business can use this log file to read everything that happened to this customer in the migration
 * Migration developers can use this to debug and fix issues